Click Images to Enlarge

 ANSG 13 |

 Art Nouveau is an international movement and style of art, architecture and applied art—especially the decorative arts—that peaked in popularity at the turn of the 20th century (1890–1905).
 The name ‘Art Nouveau’ is French for ‘new art’.
 It is also known as Jugendstil, or German, for ‘youth style’ which was named after the magazine Jugend that promoted it.
 In Italy, Stile Liberty from the department store in London, Liberty & Co., popularized the style.
 A reaction to academic art of the 19th century, it is characterized by organic, especially floral and other plant-inspired motifs, as well as highly stylized, flowing curvilinear forms.
-Art Nouveau stained glass is an approach to design according to which artists should work on everything from architecture to furniture, making art part of everyday life.
+When this style was at its peak, it was considered very modern for the time.
+Many companies used this style for their ads and theaters used it for their play posters.